IF YOU HAVE FOUND A WILDLIFE CASUALTY...

 Every Kit comes with general information and links to allow you to find wildlife rescues in your local area.

 It cannot be stressed enough how important it is that you seek advice and assistance from a suitable rescue as soon as possible after discovering the casualty.

 Hannah & Ryan (the WFR creators) are not veterinarians nor wildlife experts.
 These Kits are based on their own experience in wildlife rescue and it is asked that you use your common sense when dealing with a casualty and contact a Rescue/Vet ASAP.

 SELF POLICED ‘WILDLIFE CARE’ REGULATION FROM WITHIN THE WILDLIFE RESCUE/REHABILITATION COMMUNITY

 The Wildlife Care Badge is about placing ‘animal rights’ at the heart of animal welfare efforts AND about putting specific emphasis on the rights of wildlife casualties.

-The WCB is being set up to empower Wildlife Rescues to be set up to a standard where they can treat wildlife casualties case by case, acknowledging & empathising with them (listening to them, for want of a better word) as individuals (with their own specific needs) that should be met as much as possible.
+The WCB is set up to empower Wildlife Rescues to be set up to a standard where they can treat wildlife casualties case by case, acknowledging & empathising with them (listening to them, for want of a better word) as individuals (with their own specific needs) that should be met as much as possible.